 Ah, Glen Keane.
 He’d go on to do some incredible character animation during the Disney renaissance and recently went viral for an appearance on The Late Late show where he drew a 3D picture of Ariel in real time in VR.
 Who else?

 Can you guess which beloved Disney character is playing the part of Ebenezer Scrooge?
 Let’s just throw a dart at something.
-There isn’t a W. C. Fields Mouse and Rich Little is busy.
-Let’s probe the depths of the Donald Duck universe, which apparently exists and is distinct from the Mickey Mouse universe .
+There isn’t a W. C. Fields Mouse which immediately throws the whole thing into contention.
+Let’s us probe the depths of the Donald Duck universe, which apparently exists and is distinct from the Mickey Mouse universe.
 But who?
 Who??

 Ok enough it’s Scrooge McDuck.

 Considering the title is Mickey’s Christmas Carol I thought Mickey might be our Scrooge.
-It seems obvious that Scrooge McDuck would play Ebenezer Scrooge but bear in mind this was a good four years before Ducktales came out and McDuck was not a well known character at the time outside of the comic books.
+It seems obvious now that Scrooge McDuck would play Ebenezer Scrooge but bear in mind this was a good four years before Ducktales came out and McDuck was not a well known character outside of the comic books.